awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-go-handler.md

 When you use this class to handle HTTP requests and responses, the X\-Ray SDK for Go creates a segment for each sampled request\.
 This segment includes timing, method, and disposition of the HTTP request\.
 Additional instrumentation creates subsegments on this segment\.

 **Note**
 For AWS Lambda functions, Lambda creates a segment for each sampled request\.
-See  for more information\.
+See [AWS Lambda and AWS X\-Ray](xray-services-lambda.md) for more information\.

 The following example intercepts requests on port 8000 and returns "Hello\!" as a response\.
 It creates the segment `myApp` and instruments calls through any application\.